 - Be part of a close-knit learning community, with upper-year classes capped at 15 students

 - Faculty: Faculty of Creative and Critical Studies

 - Degree: Bachelor of Arts

-Creative Writing provides you with an opportunity to study literature and literary criticism, and to bring what you learn from these studies into your own work.
+The Creative Writing program on UBC’s Okanagan campus provides you with an opportunity to study literature and literary criticism, and to bring what you learn from these studies into your own work.
+Course options include poetry, creative non-fiction, short fiction, novels, playwriting, screenplay, writing with media, editing and publishing, and community learning.
 The program fosters a supportive community of faculty and peers in which you’ll find encouragement to explore new genres and writing forms.

 Experiential learning and research